EXTENDED DEADLINE: Sunday, December 10, 2023, 11:59 pm EST

 3. Letters of Support

-Each applicant must provide two letters of support: one from the department chair (or dean, if in Gallatin), and one from an external referee.
-Recommendations should be submitted to email@example.com (with the applicant’s name in the submission); letters are due the same day as the application.
+Each applicant must provide two letters of support: one from the department chair (or dean, if in Gallatin), and one from a referee external to NYU.

 Department Chair (Word Document or PDF)